 Mother’s Day is closing in and you know what that means.
 A typical hallmark holiday meant to sell cards and renew relations with your mother that apparently can’t be renewed on any other day in the year.
 (Sigh.)
 Cue the extremely emotional Facebook posts dedicated to moms everywhere.
 I don’t mean to sound like one of the “if you care about your mother” posts, but I do agree on one thing: why should a mother, or anyone, really, be made to feel special only on one day?
 But there’s an answer to that.
 Sometimes, we get so wrapped up in what we’re doing that we need a push to reconnect with our mothers, and Mother’s Day is that push.

 Now that the day exists, well, we might as well do something special for the first woman in our lives, right?
-Anyone can buy her a gift or a card from the nearest Archies, and you can make her a card on even her birthday.
+Anyone can buy her a gift, one of those funny mugs or a card from the nearest Archies, and you can make her a card on even her birthday.
 And for a not-so-mainstream day like this one, a clichéd gift is definitely a big fat NO. So what is not mainstream or common, or something you can give on some other day?
 Well, here are a few things you can gift your mom this Mother’s Day.

 Being a mom is a full-time job.
 From taking care of whatever her children need to keeping the home up and running, she is someone who usually still manages to survive you, your family and in all likelihood, her paying job too.
 You get an off from one kind of job on Sundays, but there are no holidays for this particular superhero.
 She may be sentimental at times, and emotionally blackmail you with the typical, “I carried you for nine months”, but when she uses this line, you know you’ve already lost the argument.
 So one thing she would definitely appreciate is a break.
 This Mother’s Day, let that be your gift to your mom!
 Wake up early, do some cleaning, cook for the family, that sort of thing.
 It would definitely make her day, more than any material gift ever could.